department-of-veterans-affairs/va.gov-cms/READMES/testing.md

 The *Yaml Tests* Composer plugin is required by the main va.gov-cms `composer.json` file.

-Always refer to the file `tests.yml` for the list of tests that are included in the automated testing system.

 ## Goals

 To adopt a strong test driven culture, the testing tools must: